fansapp/fans-router/README.md

 ## Route object

-An object representing a route, that can be found in the store, has the following structure:
+An object representing a route, which can that can be found in the store.

+Route objects have the following structure:

 #### `name`